4R3B3LatH34R7/MyanmarUnicodeSupportInExcelVBEditor/README.md

 # Myanmar Unicode Support in Excel VBEditor
 NO. IT IS NOT SUPPORTED.
-AND THIS REPO CONTAINS NO METHOD TO SUPPORT IT!
+AND THIS REPO CONTAINS NO METHOD TO REVERSE IT!

 ## A Brief Review of Approaches to Visualize Unicode in VBIDE in MS Excel
 This is going to be just discussing ways to show Unicode characters in Excel's VBEditor.\